packbackbooks/engineering-docs/productivity.md

 ### Accurately planning work

+- Use retrospectives to identify and solve common problems in estimating tickets.
 - Talk to the product team early and often.
 Understanding the requirements is key to planning work accurately.
 - Collaborate with the product team if you have ideas for how to improve and/or simplify the work.
 They are aligned to our goal of delivering high-quality work quickly, so suggestions are welcomed.
 - Some work is very difficult to plan by just looking at it.
 Make prototypes to help gain a better understanding and identify potential issues.